|

 Are IBS And Leaky Gut The Same Thing?

 IBS and leaky gut (or intestinal permeability) are separate conditions.
 Leaky gut is a condition in which the lining of the intestines has large cracks or holes which allow partially digested food, toxins, and bugs to be released and penetrate the tissues beneath it.
-Although IBS and leaky gut are different from one another, those with leaky gut may be prone to IBS, and visa versa.
+Although IBS and leaky gut are different, those with leaky gut may be prone to IBS and vice versa.
 (6, 7)

 7 Step Plan To Heal Irritable Bowel Syndrome

-As can be expected, I have found that many patients feel embarrassed to talk to me or other medical professionals about IBS and the symptoms involved.
-In fact, fewer than one in five people with symptoms of IBS even seek medical help despite the debilitating symptoms.
+As can be expected, I have found that many patients feel embarrassed to talk to other medical professionals about IBS and the symptoms involved or me.
+Fewer than one in five people with symptoms of IBS even seek medical help despite the debilitating symptoms.
 (8)

-Although talking about IBS may be uncomfortable, it is important to do so in order to ensure that you are getting the correct type of treatment.
+Although talking about IBS may be uncomfortable, ensuring that you get the correct type of treatment is essential.
 You are not alone in your digestive struggles, and you don’t have to live with these symptoms.
 I have helped thousands of patients find relief even after decades of suffering from IBS by simply following the steps below.

 Most adults will experience constipation, diarrhea, bloating, and abdominal pain from time to time, and some more frequently than others.
-As there can be many causes for these symptoms, the first step I suggest you take if you suspect you have IBS is to visit your doctor and get a firm diagnosis.
-That way you can be certain of your specific condition and know exactly how to move forward in the healing process.
+There can be many causes for these symptoms; the first step I suggest you take if you suspect you have IBS is to visit your doctor and get a firm diagnosis.
+That way, you can be sure of your specific condition and know exactly how to move forward in the healing process.

-When patients come to me for this type of diagnosis I will first review their symptoms and medical and family history and perform a physical exam.
-Some cases may require additional testing such as endoscopy in order to rule out other health problems such as IBD, celiac disease, or colon cancer.
+When patients come to me for this diagnosis, I will first review their symptoms and medical and family history and perform a physical exam.
+Some cases may require additional testing such as endoscopy to rule out other health problems such as IBD, celiac disease, or colon cancer.

-Once a patient has been diagnosed I will review with them dieting strategies to improve their condition.
-Because IBS involves the digestive system diet is an extremely important factor.
+Once a patient has been diagnosed, I will review dieting strategies to improve their condition.
+Because IBS involves the digestive system, diet is an essential factor.

-Throughout my practice I have found that some triggers for IBS can be processed and inflammatory foods.
+I have found that some triggers for IBS can be processed and inflammatory foods throughout my practice.
 I encourage my patients to focus on removing these foods from their diet first to see if their symptoms improve.

-Some examples of processed and inflammatory foods to avoid are foods with refined flour such as white bread and pastries, fried foods such as french fries, red meats and processed meats, and soda and other sugary beverages.
-For some patients removing dairy and gluten from their diet can be helpful as well.
+Some examples of processed and inflammatory foods to avoid are foods with refined flour such as white bread and pastries, fried foods such as french fries, red meats, processed meats, and soda and other sugary beverages.
+For some patients removing dairy and gluten from their diet can also be helpful.
 (9)

-This step is often the most challenging for my patients, but it is also the most beneficial and important.
-The American lifestyle has thrown whole foods out the window and replaced them with freezer meals, packaged foods, artificial ingredients, and fast foods, and I realize the difficulty in sifting through all of this in order to eat right.
+This step is often the most challenging for my patients, but it is also beneficial and essential.
+The American lifestyle has thrown whole foods out the window and replaced them with freezer meals, packaged foods, artificial ingredients, and fast foods.
+I realize the difficulty of sifting through all of this to eat right.

 But you won’t have to avoid these types of foods indefinitely.
-Once you can get your gut back in good health you can slowly, and in moderation, add these foods back into your diet.
-I often recommended the 80/20 rule.
-80 percent healthy foods, and 20 percent less healthy foods.
-This way you can ensure that you are eating the wholesome foods that your body needs, while you still get the occasional treat.
+Once you get your gut back in good health, you can slowly add these foods to your diet in moderation.
+I often recommended the 80/20 rule, 80 percent healthy foods and 20 percent less healthy foods.
+This way, you can ensure that you eat the wholesome nutrition your body needs while still getting the occasional treat.
 The key is moderation and balance.

 Along with avoiding certain foods, the next step is to consciously add foods into your diet that will help heal the gut.
-It’s amazing the wonders that a wholesome diet of natural, real foods can do.
-In addition to a whole food diet, here are some foods that will go the extra mile when it comes to your digestive system.
+It’s incredible the wonders that a wholesome diet of natural, real foods can do.
+In addition to a whole food diet, some foods will go the extra mile for your digestive system.

 • Water